ejayk/TreasureHunt/README.md

 An application that works like a simplified pokemon go-type game.

-To run properly cd into the main directory and run $pod install in the terminal.
-Then open the workspace file to work on it
+#To run properly cd into the main directory and run $pod install in the terminal.
+#Make sure to open the .workspace file to work on it